Kristina01111000/Drws_site/README.md

 need 15 total, look at old pictures from bigstock for the image

-maybe image just says "tip of the day" really big? try this -> makes whole email look worse, removed it
+maybe image just says "tip of the day" really big? try this -> makes whole email look worse, removed it get feed back on the tips, do they need a paragraph for each tip explaining it?